Larabee0/VECS/README.md

 In no particular order
 - (fixing) occlusion culling
 - adding a html ui library
-- adding a physics library integration
+- adding a physics library
 - multi-threaded rendering
 - shadow casting